 If you want to find photojournalism jobs, it’s important to take as many photos as you can to get better at it.
 And to give it time.

 It won’t happen overnight, but if you keep these tips in mind, you’re one step closer.

 Photojournalism is definitely not an easy career.
+But learning how to become a photojournalist is so rewarding.
 If you set your mind on it and your photography is great, you’ll make it.